 Drop in and Ask Some Questions

-Before you settle on the shop that will be your dry cleaner of choice, you should start by asking these four questions:
+Before you settle on the shop that will be your dry cleaner of choice, you should start by asking these six questions:

 Most dry cleaners in the United States fall into one of two types: dry stores with a central dry cleaning plant or package stores that do the cleaning on-site.